ysoojin/app/P-I-Y.md

 > [!TIP]
 > You can also [download it as a .zip file](https://github.com/actuallyaridan/NeoFreeBird/archive/refs/heads/main.zip) if you'd like to avoid the Terminal.

 Next, decide if you'd like the older icons or the newer ones.
-Pick the folder containgning the icons you prefer.
+Pick the folder containing the icons you prefer.
 You can see a comparison of the new and old icons below if you're unsure which to pick:

 <html>
     <div>